Canon 700D vs Panasonic GM5

-The Canon EOS 700D (called Canon T5i in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in March 2013 and September 2014.
+The Canon EOS 700D (called Canon T5i in some regions) and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in March 2013 and September 2014.
 The 700D is a DSLR, while the GM5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (700D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (700D) and a Four Thirds (GM5) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 The physical size and weight of the Canon 700D and the Panasonic GM5 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 700D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (55 percent) than the Canon 700D.
 Moreover, the GM5 is substantially lighter (64 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the GM5 are weather-sealed.